UstinAna/color_analysis/README.md

-Here is a `README.md` file that you can use for your project:

----

 # Color Analysis Project

 This project is designed to analyze the dominant colors in images using K-Means clustering.
 The script processes multiple images within a specified folder and generates a report detailing the dominant colors and their respective percentages.